mohammed1006/darknet/README.md

 - my Loss is very high and mAP is very low, is training wrong?
 Run training with `-show_imgs` flag at the end of training command, do you see correct bounded boxes of objects (in windows or in files `aug_...jpg`)?
 If no - your training dataset is wrong.

-- for each object which you want to detect - there must be at least 1 similar object in the Training dataset with about the same: shape, size of object, relative size, angle of rotation, tilt, illumination.
+- for each object which you want to detect - there must be at least 1 similar object in the Training dataset with about the same: shape, side of object, relative size, angle of rotation, tilt, illumination.
 So desirable that your training dataset include images with objects at different: scales, rotations, lightings, from different sides, on different backgrounds - you should preferably have 2000 different images for each class or more, and you should train `2000*classes` iterations or more

 - desirable that your training dataset include images with non-labeled objects that you do not want to detect - negative samples without bounded box (empty `.txt` files) - use as many images of negative samples as there are images with objects